qDerory/RoRTest/README.md

 ## Design a certification system for construction crew
 * The storage is already setup with Postgres, our database choice here at Buildsafely.
-* The crew API to manage a crew
+* The crew API to manage a crew is already available at localhost:3000/api/crew when launching the project.

 #### 1. Api endpoint to code